sferik/t-ruby/README.md

 ### List all your lists, in long format
     t lists -l

-### List all your friends, ordered by number of followers
+### List all your friends, in long format, ordered by number of followers
     t friends -lf

 ### List all your leaders (people you follow who don't follow you back)